Orders and warning information

 These disposals were introduced in 2013 and replaced the previous police reprimand/final warning disposals.
 The cautions require certain conditions to be met before it can be issued.
 The ‘Conditional’ caution involves statutory elements of intervention and requirements whereas the ‘Youth Caution’ involves voluntary elements of work.

-This is a voluntary programme and you can refuse to complete it, however, if you do the Pre-youth Caution will be replaced by a Youth Caution.
-You can not have more than one Pre-youth Caution.
+This is a voluntary programme and you can refuse to complete it, however, if you do the Pre-Caution will be replaced by a Youth Caution.
+You can not have more than one Pre-Caution.

 4 - Restorative Justice (Community Resolution)